CarsonScott/easydata/README.md

 # EasyData
-A simple and lightweight database and graph library in python.
+A simple and lightweight database/graph library in python.

 ## Databases
 Databases are dictionaries with additional structure built on top.
 A database consists of schemas, objects, and attributes, which are all related symbolically.